How to Test for Sugar in Food: 6 Methods That Actually Work | SugarFlag

 • Serving sizes can be misleading

-• Not available in all countries
+• "Added Sugars" line not available in all countries

 Scan the Ingredient List for Sugar Aliases

-Common sugar aliases to look for:
+Common sugar aliases to watch for:

 • "-ose" endings: glucose, fructose, dextrose, maltose, sucrose